Ricardo Araújo Pereira: Life

+Prizes

+He was awarded the Arco-íris Prize, by the ILGA Portugal Association, for his contribution, as a comedian, in the fight against discrimination and homophobia.

+In 2013, he won the Crónica Grand Prize, with his book Novas Crónicas da Boca do Inferno selected by the Portuguese Association of Writers in partnership with the Municipality of Sintra.

 Personal life

 He is married to former radio producer Maria José Areias, with whom he has two daughters: Rita and Maria Inês.
 He is a supporter of S.L.
 Benfica and an atheist.